-The Elite Clubs National League (ECNL) was founded in 2009 to enhance the developmental experience of female youth soccer players in the United States through:
+The Elite Clubs National League (ECNL) was founded in 2009 to enhance the developmental experience for the youth soccer players in the United States through:

 - Improving the competitive environment through creation of a true national competitive league with multiple flights;

-- Improving the daily training environment at top female youth soccer clubs by developing best practices and training and organizational guidelines for its member clubs.
+- Improving the daily training environment at the top youth soccer clubs by developing best practices and training and organizational guidelines for its member clubs.

 To accomplish this goal, the ECNL developed a common organizational structure, composed of individual clubs operating collectively under the direction of a commissioner.
 Because the ECNL exists to promote the common interest of its member clubs, the ECNL operating model is unified and comprehensive and values accessibility and sustainability.
 The ECNL utilizes four primary delivery mechanisms, or platforms, for “Changing the Daily Environment.”